 Both a ruler in Dubai's Constitutional Monarchy and the Prime Minister of the United Arab Emirates, he also served as UAE Defense Minister.
 He was responsible for such Dubai development initiatives as the Burj Al Arab hotel and the Burj Khalifa skyscraper.

 In his younger years, he attended a British English language school established by the Bell Educational Trust.

 He became famous as a breeder and racer of thoroughbred horses; he also became the owner of one of the world's largest yachts.

-His junior wife, Princess Haya bint Al Hussein, was one of eleven children born to King Hussein of Jordan.
+His junior wife, Haya Bint Hussein, was one of eleven children born to King Hussein of Jordan.